 Let siblings pass along their love for reading

 Specifically, in this case, letting older siblings read to younger kids can be incredibly effective.
 After all, this is the ultimate in killing multiple birds with one reading stone.
 Not only does your smallest child get to enhance their language/emotional skills… But your older child gets to enjoy the same, while also developing their ability to read aloud.
-And, you get to carry on with making the tea/emptying the dishwasher, or whatever else needs doing.
+And, you get to carry on with making the tea/emptying the dishwasher, or whatever else need doing.

 As well as being an incredibly heartwarming sight, this is one of the best pairings you can provide for your children on the reading front.
 Beware, though, that you won’t want to go too far out of ear-shot just in case a sibling squabble ensues and distracts them from the task at hand!